A day in the life of a Workwise employment consultant

 I knew ‘what’ Workwise did.
 They find people jobs.
 I’d heard the bell ring at Kakariki House every time a Workwise client got a job.
 But I didn’t really have a sense of ‘how’ the team at Workwise went about helping people into employment.

 I arrived at the Auckland office on a fairly drizzly morning.
 Robert and I hadn’t really discussed what he had planned for the day – whether we’d be spending it in the office or out and about.
 It was a bit of both as it turns out…

 Finding someone a job needs to be a 50/50 partnership between the consultant and the person.

 Taking those first steps

-At 10.30am Robert’s client Losa*, arrived at Nugent Street for her first meeting accompanied by her key worker.
+At 10.30am Robert’s client Losa*, arrived for her first meeting accompanied by her key worker.
 Making herself a coffee before the meeting starts, Losa tells Robert why she really wants to get back into employment.

 “I want to help my mum pay her bills.
 Also I know getting a job will help me build up my health and avoid stress.”

 It’s easy to see that Losa is keen but feeling a bit out of her comfort zone.

 When we sit down with Losa, Robert chats easily to make her feel comfortable.
 She gives Robert her CV, talks about her work experience and tells him she would like to find work in the hospitality area.
 She hasn’t worked for a few years, but she wants to work and knows she’ll feel better for it.